Appendix B — Quick Reference: All Chapter Summaries

 Protein Structure Prediction

-Structure models are now routine inputs to biology, but they are not substitutes for experiments.
-Confidence, conformational state, ligand geometry, and biological context determine whether a predicted structure supports a downstream decision.
+Structure models are now routine inputs to biology but are not substitutes for experiments.
+AlphaFold 2 effectively solved single-chain prediction (Jumper et al., 2021); AlphaFold 3 extended to biomolecular interactions (Abramson et al., 2024); the open-source response (Boltz, Chai) provides AF3-class capability with permissive licenses (Wohlwend et al., 2024, preprint; Chai Discovery et al., 2024, preprint).
+Confidence, conformational state, ligand geometry, and biological context determine whether a predicted structure supports a downstream decision. pLDDT and PAE are not optional reading.

 Protein Design and Engineering